Team Spotlight: Reablement & Specialist Care Manager

-Can you tell us about your key responsibilities as Reablement &
+Can you tell us about your role as Reablement & Specialist Care Manager?

 My responsibilities include ensuring our contractual requirements are met for reablement, ensuring quality and adding value where we can.
 It’s important to me that each and everyone one of our Service Users receive a premium service.

 I was previously the Intake and Reablement Manager when it was decided that our intake team required a separate focus and larger team since our service was rapidly growing.
 This was also the case for our live-in and complex Service Users.
 Due to my history within the organisation my skill set was a great match for the role and one that I could continue to excel.

 “I have been with Abbots Care for 10 years now and I look forward continuing to make a positive difference in people’s lives everyday with my team.”

 Jazz, Reablement & Specialist Care Manager